mbcodes29/hogwarts-server/README.md

 ## Link to live app: https://hogwarts-client.mbcodes29.vercel.app/

+## Demo information:
+Username: demoAcct
+Password: demoAcctPass1!

+## Notes on futher application progression

+Future updates to this application will be student spell points, house points,  dueling and duel stats and the ability to sort students by Hogwarts House.

-This app allows a user to make selections to create a Hogwarts student, including selecting preferred pronouns, a pet, a wand type, a wand core, a favorite magical Hogwarts school subject, and the ability to randomly sort a student into a Hogwarts House.
+This app currently allows a user to make selections to create a Hogwarts student, including selecting preferred pronouns, a pet, a wand type, a wand core, a favorite magical Hogwarts school subject, and the ability to randomly sort a student into a Hogwarts House.

 ## Landing Page screenshot:
 </br>